Scalr/terraform-provider-scalr/docs/resources/scalr_workspace.md

     The `vcs_repo` block supports:
     * `identifier` - (Required) A reference to your VCS repository in the format `:org/:repo`, this refers to the organization and repository in your VCS provider.
     * `branch` - (Optional) The repository branch where Terraform will be run from.
 Default `master`.
-    * `path` - (Optional) The repository sub-directory that Terraform will execute from.
-If omitted or submitted as an empty string, this defaults to the repository's root.
     * `trigger_prefixes` - (Optional) List of paths (relative to `path`), whose changes will trigger a run for the workspace using this binding when the CV is created.
 If omitted or submitted as an empty list, any change in `path` will trigger a new run.
     * `dry_runs_enabled` - (Optional) Set (true/false) to configure the VCS driven dry runs should run when pull request to configuration versions branch created.
 Default `true`